Learn something new every day

 In order to understand the connection between logic and philosophy, it is important to first understand what each study entails.
 Logic is the study of reasoning, whereas philosophy is better characterized as a study of general problems.
 Both of these disciplines involve using reasoning, but the rules of reasoning in logic are sometimes independent from the rules of reasoning in philosophy.
 Likewise, whereas logic often has specific forms concerning what is and is not a valid conclusion, philosophy is more open.

-Given these differences, the connection between logic and philosophy would seem to be one of reliance.
+Given these differences, the connection between philosophy and logic would seem to be one of reliance.
 Philosophy relies on logic in order for its claims to be true, but it does not rely on any specific system of logic in particular.
 Without reasoning, there cannot be valid solutions to problems faced by philosophy.

 Even so, it could be said that the relationship between logic and philosophy is actually the reverse.
 Logical systems might be said to depend on philosophical solutions, because logic has been conceived of in many different ways.
 This understanding of the connection is perhaps less common but no less true.
 In essence, the science known as logic is a philosophical solution to the problem of reasoning.